 In the EU, the 4th and 5th Anti-Money Laundering Directives (AMLD) are a common regulation for all European countries, but each EU member country has its own regulators.
 EU member states are required to comply with these AML regulations.

 It has its own regulations in all states and regions of Australia.
-Although there is no single binding regulator, Australia is the gambling jurisdiction with one of the strictest compatibility requirements in the world.
+Although there is no single binding regulator, Australia is the gambling jurisdiction with one of the world's strictest compatibility requirements.

 Gaming and gambling are legal in Cyprus.
 The regulations of the gambling industry are different, and the regulations here are regulated by The National Betting Authority (NBA).